1880–81 Scottish Cup: Calendar

 As with the previous competitions, the eighth edition of the Scottish Cup took on the format of a traditional knockout tournament.
 For the earlier rounds, the names of competing teams were placed into lots according to their districts and drawn into pairs.
 The home team for each tie was determined by the toss of a coin unless it was mutually agreed or only one of the two clubs drawn against one another had a private ground.
 In the event of a draw, the team who lost the toss would have the choice of ground for the replay.
-A similar procedure was used for subsequent rounds however, any club which had received a bye in the previous round would first be drawn against one of the winners of the previous round.
+A similar procedure was used for subsequent rounds, except that any club which had received a bye in the previous round would first be drawn against one of the winners of the previous round.
 The names of winning teams were placed into one lot for later rounds.
 The choice of venue for the final matches was reserved to the Scottish Football Association.